overwolf/overwolf.github.io/docs/topics/login-with-twitch.md

 ## 3. Get the auth token.

-We store the hash in the localStorage and send it to our background page.
+We recommend encrypting the hash/token, before storing in the localStorage - for security reasons.

 ## 4. Close the Log In window.